-An example of this would be if a client comes to you with an alcohol problem.
-Upon deeper investigation, you may discover they also suffered from an abusive family of origin, lack personal boundaries, have low self-esteem, are in a dead-end job, or have carried in residual habits or traumas from a previous lifetime.
+An example of this would be if you know someone with an alcohol problem.
+Upon deeper investigation, it may be discovered they also suffered from an abusive family of origin, lack personal boundaries, have low self-esteem, are in a dead-end job, or have carried in residual habits or traumas from a previous lifetime.
 You can see that the situation may be much more complicated than it appears at first.

 The Role of a Hypnotherapist

-Our job as Hypnotherapists is to explore and discover the various issues that are relating to, and perhaps contributing to, the dysfunctional behavior that the client originally came in to address.
-Each of these areas of the person’s life may need to be addressed in order to fully achieve their goals of living a healthy lifestyle.
-In a sense, we help our clients come out of their unconscious trance states, and into alignment with reality in the present moment.
+The work of a Hypnotherapist is to explore and discover the various issues that are relating to, and perhaps contributing to, the dysfunctional behavior that an individual originally came in to address.
+Each of the identified areas of the person’s life may need to be addressed in order to fully achieve their goals of living a healthy lifestyle.
+In a sense, we help our clients come out of their unconscious trance states, (their everyday trance) and into alignment with reality in the present moment.

 While we do not diagnose, analyze or prescribe, unless we are licensed to do so, as hypnotherapists we provide a platform for our clients to explore, discover, shift, and grow in healthier ways.

-We can do a lot of our work on our own.
+Individuals can do a lot of your work on your own.
 And then there are also certain blindspots and resistance that can only be overcome by working with another, well-trained practitioner.
-If you are interested in exploring hypnotherapy, please schedule a call to discuss your concerns and goals. www.calendly.com/maryleelabay.
+If you are interested in exploring hypnotherapy, and using the trance state to your best advantage, please schedule a call to discuss your concerns and goals. www.calendly.com/maryleelabay.

-Does healing and helping others in becoming more aware make your soul sing as a career path?
-You can become certified in both Hypnotherapy and Past Life Regression through my comprehensive online training.
+And if healing and helping others to become more aware makes your soul sing as a career pat, you can become certified in both Hypnotherapy and Past Life Regression through my comprehensive online training.
 Learn more here.